-When you click on any email card, in the lefthand sidebar, you will see a snapshot of analytics from the last 30 days.
+When you click on any message card, in the lefthand sidebar, you will see a snapshot of analytics from the last 30 days.
 Here, you can see the following:

-If your flow email is scheduled to send after X number of hours/days, the number of people waiting to receive scheduled emails will appear here.
+If your flow message is scheduled to send after X number of hours/days, the number of people waiting to receive the scheduled messages will appear here.

 - Needs Review

-If your flow email is (or was at some point) in manual mode, the total number of people who are ready to receive the email will appear here.
+If your flow message is (or was at some point) in manual mode, the total number of people who are ready to receive the message will appear here.

-Here, you can observe the number of people that have received this flow email in the last 30 days.
+Here, you can observe the number of people that have received this message in the last 30 days.

-Here, you can see the number of people who were skipped from receiving a flow email.
+Here, you can see the number of people who were skipped from receiving a message.
 Typically this is because they failed the flow's filters at send time.
 Learn more about reviewing skipped recipients.

 The average open rate for this email over the last 30 days.